 About Boa Vista

 While mass tourism has already reached the smaller neighbouring island of Sal, life on Boa Vista is a bit more authentic.
-However, the airport was opened in 2007, and Italian and Spanish investors are building large hotels at quite a rate.
+However, the airport was opened in 2007, and consequently Italian and Spanish investors are building large hotels at quite a rate.
 With direct flights from many cities in Europe you can be on one of Boa Vista’s beaches the same day.
-People familiar with Cape Verde assume that Boa Vista will be serious rivalry for the island of Sal with regard to tourism in a few years.
+People familiar with Cape Verde assume that Boa Vista will probably be a serious rival for the island of Sal with regard to tourism in a few years.

-Airlines that fly to Boa Vista
+Airlines that fly to Boa Vista Cape Verde

 - Water SportsWater sports – including surfing, windsurfing and kitesurfing